 The concept of parenthood has moved from stereotypical images of a wage-earning father and a stay-at-home mother to reflect a far more complex and diverse set of arrangements (Garfield, Clark-Kauffman, & Davis, 2006).
-While in decades past it was presumed that the father role meant having marital and residential status, par-ticularly among African American men, these assumptions have proven untrue.
+While in decades past it was presumed that the father role meant having marital and residential status, particularly among African American men, these assumptions have proven untrue.
 However, regardless of this change, African American men still prioritize and value their roles and responsibilities as fathers (Caldwell et al., 2004).
-While African American men's relationships with their children, particularly their sons, may look very different from what is found in traditionally European American living and marital relationships, it is critical to recognize that these men see the role of father as not only a key part of their identities but also a critical component of their responsibilities as fathers, it is crucial to also consider how these roles and responsibilities affect the health of fathers.
+While African American men's relationships with their children, particularly their sons, may look very different from what is found in traditionally European American living and marital relationships, it is critical to recognize that these men see the role of father as not only a key part of their identities but also a critical component of their responsibilities as men.
+As we struggle to appreciate the complexity of how men view themselves and their responsibilities as fathers, it is crucial to also consider how these roles and responsibilities affect the health of fathers.